jlumbroso/imslp/README.md

 JavaScript, uses [IMSLP's custom API](https://imslp.org/wiki/IMSLP:API) to get the list of people and list of works programmatically through a web API query.

+More recently, and in other languages:

+- [IMSLP Instrument Information Parsing Program](https://github.com/yoonlight/imslp): Last commit in July 2020 (47 commits), uses scraping to extract instrumentation information.

 ## Acknowledgements

 Let's be clear that all the heavy lifting is done by [`mwclient`](https://github.com/mwclient/mwclient)—and